MostAwesomeDude/brismu/1-senta/0-endorel.md

 A reflexive relation contains at least, for every element x in the underlying set, `x R x`.

+I don't know of any gismu which are reflexive but not equivalence relations.
+Still, were there any, they'd get the following formal rule.

+    da de zo'u:

+    da broda de
+    ----------- (broda is reflexive)
+     da du de

+For any gismu which is reflexive, just substitute into the above rule.

 ## Irreflexivity

 An irreflexive relation omits any pair which a reflexive relation would be required to have.
 For every element x in the underlying set, `x ~R x`.
 Since we only care about endorelations, we won't mention relations like ``{mlatu}`` which would otherwise trivially be irreflexive.

+    da zo'u:

+    da na broda da (broda is irreflexive)

 Examples of irreflexive relations: